nats-io/nats-server/README.md

 ## Monitoring

 If the monitoring port is enabled, the server will run a lightweight http server on that port that has several endpoints [/varz, /connz, /routez, /subscriptionsz].
-All endpoints return a JSON onject.
+All endpoints return a JSON object.

 To test, run '``go run gnatsd.go -m 8222``'